 It depends on the type of account that is being transferred.
 An ACAT transfer from a brokerage firm is usually completed in 3-8 business days.
 Other transfer types like Non-ACAT and direct mutual fund can take between 2-6 weeks.

-Transfers can be submitted by filling in the Folio Transfer form and attaching your account statement from the firm currently holding the account to your secure online document vault.
+Transfers can be submitted by attaching your account statement from the firm currently holding the account to your secure online document vault.

 Yes!
 You can rollover funds from an employer sponsored plan (401k, 403b, etc…) into a rollover IRA with us.
 You can also transfer an existing IRA.
 There are no penalties for either of these actions.